fczuardi/node-forrst/README.md

       console.error(e);
     });

-For all other methods the first argument is an object with the method parameters and the second is the callback function.
 The method names use dots instead of slashes, so posts/list become posts.list

 ## Implemented Methods